dicebear/dicebear/apps/docs/pages/guides/dicebear-for-ai-assistants/index.md

 values are separated by commas.

 Options named after a component end in Variant: eyesVariant, not eyes.
-This holds in all six cores and in the HTTP API.
+This holds in all seven cores and in the HTTP API.
 Look up the options of a style at https://api.dicebear.com/10.x/<style>/options.json

 Write these forms, not the ones on the left.
 The left column is pre-10 and the